smudgelang/smudge/docs/tutorial/tutorial.rst

 The files **enter_exit.smudge** and **use_enter_exit.c** add
 lockedEnter and lockedExit as well as unlockedEnter to the state machine.
 Now the turnstile can actually lock and unlock itself instead of just waving as people go through.
+In the interest of simplicity, we're going to put all that message passing stuff from the previous chapter on the shelf.
+It will show up again later, but for now it's mostly clutter.

 Transitionless Events
 =====================